ZEPBOUND- tirzepatide injection, solution

 Gastrointestinal: ileus

 ZEPBOUND lowers blood glucose.
-When initiating ZEPBOUND, consider reducing the dose of concomitantly administered insulin secretagogues (e.g., sulfonylureas) or insulin to reduce the risk of hypoglycemia [see Warnings and Precautions (5.7)].
+When initiating ZEPBOUND, consider reducing the dose of concomitantly administered insulin or insulin secretagogues (e.g., sulfonylureas) to reduce the risk of hypoglycemia [see Warnings and Precautions (5.7)].

 ZEPBOUND delays gastric emptying and thereby has the potential to impact the absorption of concomitantly administered oral medications.
 Caution should be exercised when oral medications are concomitantly administered with ZEPBOUND.